 [...]bool{3: false, 1: true, true}

-s mean we want to let compilers deduce the lengths for the corresponding array values.
+...s mean we want to let compilers deduce the lengths for the corresponding array values.

-.
+int, but it must be a non-negative constant representable as a value of type int.
 And if it is typed, its type must be a basic integer type.

 var a uint = 1